published in Change by Maryanne | August 29, 2010

 The Power of a Play

-In November 2009, I gave a presentation at the Alexandra Writer’s Centre in Calgary about my experience of writing A Widow’s Awakening.
-After I had finished speaking, a Greek man by the name of Andy asked me to explain in more detail about the ‘awakening’ process because “so many people,” he said, “seem to be sound asleep.”
+Years ago, I gave a presentation entitled Wake Up to Your Dreams to a group of writers at the Alexandra Writers Centre about my experience of writing my book, A Widow’s Awakening.
+After I had finished speaking, a man asked me to explain in more detail about the awakening process.
+“Because so many people,” he said, “seem to be sound asleep.”

-I paused a moment before answering, trying to think of the best words to better articulate my perspective on the concept.
+I paused a moment before answering, thinking how best to articulate my perspective on the concept of awakening.

-“The day after John died,” I finally said, “I remember noticing how slowly my parents seemed to be speaking to me.
-In fact, right from the moment I was told John fell, it felt like I was functioning on a different level than everyone else…almost as if the shock of John’s death had launched me into a heightened state of awareness.”
+“The day after my husband died,” I finally said, “I remember noticing how slowly my parents seemed to be speaking to me.
+In fact, right from the moment I was told of my husband’s fall, it felt like I was functioning on a different level than everyone else…almost as if the shock of his imminent death had launched me into a heightened state of awareness.”

-Andy nodded so I continued.
+The man who’d posed the question nodded, so I continued.
 “I remember being really irritated with people in those first few days.
-It was as if my soul inherently understood the significance of John’s death, while everyone else around me seemed kinda stunned.
+It was as if my soul inherently understood the significance of my husband’s death – but everyone else around me just seemed stunned.
+I felt like screaming, ‘Pay to attention to this!’
 And it became clear to me very quickly that I had to write a book about the experience.”

-“So do you think people need a tragedy, or something really significant, to happen to wake them up to the importance of pursuing their dreams?” he asked.
+“So do you think people need a tragedy, or something really significant to wake them up” he asked, “particularly in regards to the importance of pursuing their dreams?”

-Andy shook his head.
+The man shook his head.
 “I don’t agree.
-I think most people do need a pretty loud wake-up call.
-It just seems to me that the vast majority of people are so asleep that they aren’t paying attention to what’s going on around them…or in them.”
+I think most people need a pretty loud wake-up call.
+It seems to me that the vast majority of people are so asleep that they aren’t paying attention to what’s going on around them…or in them.”

 It was a play.

-I’m really starting to suspect that the universe communicates to us through the mediums that will have the best chance of catching our attention.
+I’m really starting to suspect the universe communicates to us through channels that will have the best chance of catching our attention.
 As a playwright and lover of the theatre, it makes sense that it would be a play that instigated a major life decision.

-It’s kind of like listening to the radio…we tend to listen to certain stations, so although we may flip between two or three different ones, the universe likely won’t send us an important news bulletin on a station we never listen to.
+Maybe it’s like listening to the radio…we tend to listen to certain stations, so although we may flip between two or three different ones, the universe likely won’t send us an important news bulletin on a station we never listen to!

-At any rate, the play was called I, Claudia by Kristen Thomson and it was about a twelve year old girl hiding out in the boiler room of her junior high.
-It was a one-act, one-woman play where the actress played four different characters: twelve year old Claudia whose parents were recently divorced, the school janitor, Claudia’s grandpa and her dad’s new wife, Leslie.
+At any rate, the play was called I, Claudia, by Kristen Thomson at Alberta Theatre Projects. and it was about a twelve year old girl hiding out in the boiler room of her junior high.
+It was a one-act, one-woman play where the actress played four different characters: twelve year old Claudia whose parents were recently divorced, the school janitor, Claudia’s grandpa and Leslie – Claudia’s dad’s new wife.

-The actress playing the four characters put on different masks and outfits and changed her voice and behaviour to convey which character she was at any given moment.
-Isn’t THAT a metaphor for how we often live our lives?!
+The actress playing the four characters put on different masks and outfits and changed her voice and behaviour to convey which character she was, at any given moment.
+And isn’t THAT a metaphor for how we often live our lives?!

-About two thirds of the way through the play, twelve year old Claudia was so distraught that she was now screaming at us – the audience – about her horrible experience over the weekend of having to go to her dad’s wedding.
-She had a ruler in her hand and was waving it at us as she got angrier and angrier explaining the humiliation of having to wear this God-awful dress with a huge bow on her bum.
+Anyway, about two thirds of the way through the play, twelve year old Claudia was so distraught that she was screaming at us – the audience – about her horrible experience over the weekend of having to go to her dad’s wedding.
+She had a ruler in her hand and was waving it at us, as she got angrier and angrier explaining the humiliation of having to wear this God-awful dress with a huge bow on her bum.

 I howled with laughter at this image.
 But something didn’t feel quite right.
-I mean, although I was laughing out loud, it felt as if a whole bunch of emotion was…stuck behind my eyes.
+I mean, although I was laughing out loud, it felt as if a whole bunch of emotion was…stuck behind my eyes, is the best way I can explain it.

 I wasn’t laughing anymore.
 I was bawling – and barely stopped for two days.